 That's all from me and I hope you found this article helpful!

-Sia has been a frontend developer in the XAML team located in Sofia, Bulgaria for almost 9 years.
-In her free time she enjoys travelling abroad, reading books and most of all spending time with her kids.
+Sia has been a frontend developer in the XAML team located in Sofia, Bulgaria, for 12 years and counting.
+In her free time she enjoys travelling abroad, reading books and, most of all, spending time with her kids.

 Subscribe to be the first to get our expert-written articles and tutorials for developers!